What's New!

 delle Convertite (Palazzo Marignoli)

-This view by Giuseppe Vasi shows a section of Via del Corso which at that time was regarded as a square; it was called Piazza Sciarra because all the buildings on its eastern (right)
+This 1754 etching by Giuseppe Vasi shows in the foreground a section of Via del Corso which at that time was regarded as a small square because it was slightly wider than the rest of the street.
+It was called Piazza Sciarra since all the palaces on its eastern (right)

-side belonged to the Sciarra, a branch of the Colonna family.
-The last two buildings were linked by a covered passage known as Arco di Carbognano, after the name of a fiefdom belonging to the Sciarra.
+side belonged to the Sciarra, a branch of the Colonna family; the last two buildings were linked by a covered passage known as Arco di Carbognano, after the name of a fiefdom of the Sciarra.

 The view is taken from the green dot in the small 1748 map here below.

-In the description below the plate Vasi made reference to: 1) Palazzo Sciarra "per la famiglia" (by this meaning the people working for the Sciarra);
+In the description below the plate Vasi made reference to: 1) Palazzo Sciarra "per la famiglia" (people working for the Sciarra either as servants or in the administration of the family properties);

 2) Arco di Carbognano;

-4) Street linking Fontana di Trevi with Piazza di Pietra.
+4) Street linking Piazza di Pietra with Fontana di Trevi.
 3) is shown in another page.

-The small map shows: 1) Palazzo Sciarra "per la famiglia"; 2) Arco di Carbognano; 3) Palazzo Sciarra (the main building); 4) Street linking Fontana di Trevi with Piazza di Pietra; 5) Palazzo Bonaccorsi; 6) S. Maria Maddalena delle Convertite; 7) Palazzo Verospi.
+The small map shows: 1) Palazzo Sciarra "per la famiglia"; 2) Arco di Carbognano; 3) Palazzo Sciarra (the main building); 4) Street linking Piazza di Pietra with Fontana di Trevi; 5) Palazzo Bonaccorsi; 6) S. Maria Maddalena delle Convertite; 7) Palazzo Verospi.

 The dotted line in the small map delineates